Wondering what to do in Gold Coast? Here are 9 top tourist things to see and experiences to try…

 Australia is known for surfing, and the Gold Coast offers a number of surfing schools to choose from.
 With lessons starting for as low as 55 dollars (with a stand-up guarantee in just a few hours) or a surfboard hire for just 20 dollars for a day, the Gold Coast is a real surfers paradise, not just that it has a place with that name.
 So yea, if you are wondering what to do in Gold Coast, learn surfing.

-Tip: For learning surfing, I can recommend a tour company called Get Wet Surf located at the Main Beach in Surfers Paradise.
+Tip: For learning surfing, I can recommend a tour company called ‘Get Wet Surf ‘ located at the Main Beach in Surfers Paradise.
 Sign-up for a 2-hour introductory surfing lesson to learn the basics and then hire a surfboard and master the art by yourself.
-Surfing is totally fun and a very safe adventure activity to learn.
+Surfing is a totally fun and very safe adventure activity to learn.

-A few must-see markets as I personally explored and found worth appreciating are: Broadbeach Markets on the first and third Sunday of every month for interesting arts and crafts; Surfers Paradise Beachfront Markets, every Wednesday, Friday and Sunday, that, in fact, is also one of the biggest on the Gold Coast; and last but not the last, the NighQuarter a weekend night market for food, local arts and craft and live performances.
+A few must-see markets as I personally explored and found worth appreciating are: Broadbeach Markets on the first and third Sunday of every month for interesting arts and crafts; Surfers Paradise Beachfront Markets, every Wednesday, Friday and Sunday, which, in fact, is also one of the biggest on the Gold Coast; and last but not the last, the NighQuarter a weekend night market for food, local arts, and craft and live performances.

-They all are a real treat for avid street-photographers.
+They all are a real treat for avid street photographers.

 National Parks & Wildlife Centuries

 If the idea of holidaying in Australia was enjoying the nightlife then look no further than Surfers Paradise.
-Considered as the heart of the Gold Coast, at Surfers Paradise, you will find bars, nightclubs, pubs, and a vibrant young crowd to befriend with.
+Considered as the heart of the city, at Surfers Paradise, you will find bars, nightclubs, pubs, and a vibrant young crowd to befriend with.
 Check out the Island Rooftop ‘the bar with a view’ for some quirky cocktails and live performances.
 At Surfers Paradise, there’s either a nightclub or a pub or a bar at every corner.

 Bazaar, at QT Hotel for dinner, Cafe D’bar at Snapper Rocks for the morning breakfast, NighQuarter for an open food-market experience (every weekend) and Greenhouse Canteen and Bar for Vegan lovers.

-Snorkelling In The Great Barrier Reef
+Snorkeling In The Great Barrier Reef

 No trip to Australia (particularly the ones done around the eastern coast of the country) is complete without experiencing the rich coral life underwater at the Great Barrier Reef.
-From the Gold Coast, one can try a few different day trips to the island on its north and experience diving or snorkelling in the Great Barrier Reef.
-I did a day trip to Lady Elliot Island from the Gold Coast which included a total of 3-hour scenic flight to and from the island and a couple of snorkelling sessions in the Gret Barrier Reef.
+From the Gold Coast, one can try a few different day trips to the island on its north and experience diving or snorkeling in the Great Barrier Reef.
+I did a day trip to Lady Elliot Island from the Gold Coast which included a total of 3-hour scenic flight to and from the island and a couple of snorkeling sessions in the Gret Barrier Reef.

 Crazy & Fun Activities

 Hot Air Ballooning

-If you are planning a trip to the Gold Coast, I will suggest booking a flight with the Scoot Airlines for their competitive air-fares.
+If you are planning a trip to the Gold Coast, I will suggest booking a flight with Flyscoot Airlines for their competitive air-fares.
 Though a low-cost airline, for those who appreciate a little more comfort they have a premium economy and business class too.
 They run from Hyderabad, Bangalore, Amritsar and a few other destinations in India.